metal0/matrix-compose/README.md

 Synapse's config is found @ `/data/synapse/config.yaml`

+The included config shouldn't need any major changes.

 ### Enabling Public Registration

 In order to safely enable public registration you will likely want to add either recaptcha or email verification (to prevent abuse).

 > [!CAUTION]
-> The Mautrix bridges are not configured for a multi-user setup (though they will allow anyone registered on your HS to use them)
+> The Mautrix bridges are configured for a single-user use-case (though they will allow anyone registered on your HS to use them)
-> For this reason it's highly recommended to review your Mautrix bridge bots' configuration before enabling public registration
+> For this reason it's highly recommended to review your Mautrix bridge bots' configuration before enabling public registration, as the mautrix bridges can easily leak private data due to how they are currently setup (with multi-users).

 ## Bot Setup

+### Bot Localparts

+* Discord: `@mautrix-discordbot:example.org`
+* Draupnir: `@draupnir:example.org`
+* Facebook: `@mautrix-facebookbot:example.org`
+* Gmessages: `@mautrix-gmessagesbot:example.org`
+* Googlechat: `@mautrix-googlechatbot:example.org`
+* Heisenbridge: `@heisenbridge:example.org`
+* Hookshot: `@hookshot:example.org`
+* Instagram: `@mautrix-instagrambot:example.org`
+* LinkedIn: `@beeper-linkedinbot:example.org`
+* Signal: `@mautrix-signalbot:example.org`
+* Slack: `@mautrix-slackbot:example.org`
+* Steam: `@_steampuppet_bot:example.org`
+* Telegram: `@mautrix-telegrambot:example.org`
+* Twitter: `@mautrix-twitterbot:example.org`
+* WhatsApp: `@mautrix-whatsappbot:example.org`

 ### Draupnir

+Draupnir is a Moderation bot for Matrix, useful if you want to run & secure a public room against spam.

 Create a management room for Draupnir, make sure it's set to invite-only.
-(As anyone who joins the room can use the bot) Give it the local alias `#draupnir`
+(As anyone who joins the room can use the bot)

+Give it the local alias `#draupnir`

-Invite the bot to the room (`@draupnir:example.org`) Restart the draupnir docker container `docker restart draupnir` You should see it join the room!
+Invite the bot to the room (`@draupnir:example.org`)

+Restart the draupnir docker container `docker restart draupnir`

+You should see it join the room!

 [Quick-start guide](https://github.com/the-draupnir-project/Draupnir#quickstart-guide)

 ### Hookshot

-Only Generic Webhooks and RSS/Atom feeds are configured and enabled by default
+Hookshot is a bridge between multiple project management services (Github, Gitlab, Jira, etc) as well as a webhooks provider and rss feeds tracker.
+By default Hookshot is only configured to handle generic webhooks and RSS/Atom feeds, anything else needs to be configured manually.

 Bot: `@hookshot:example.org`

 Check [hookshot documentation](https://matrix-org.github.io/matrix-hookshot/latest/hookshot.html) for usage/configuration guides.